districtr/districtr/docs/11suggestions/clarity.md

 - Conceptually, is is the base units of a module, whether precincts or census geometries.
 - When initializing, `units` is an object specification representation of these base units saved and loaded by the [context/plan].
 This is saved as `context.units` and `state.unitsRecord`
 - Finally, in the [Map index.js], there's also a [`Layer`] titled units returned by function `addUnits(...)`.
-This kept in `state.units` Maybe we should rename it "unitsLayer" instead.
+This kept in `state.units`
+  - Maybe we should rename it "unitsLayer" instead.
 - `.map(...)` is also a common elementary Array function in javascript.

 ### Options

-There are so many different kinds of options, some acting as a collection of UI for the user, some acting as properies.
+There are so many different kinds of options, some acting as a collection of UI for the user, some acting as properties.
 There's the...
 - [`OptionsContainer`], better named `ToolOptionsContainer`
   - [`InspectToolOptions`] and more for each tool
   - [`brushOptions`]